umonkey/ufw1/docs/HOWTO-search.md

 # Full text search service

 Full text search service lets you index documents and then search for them.
 Is available in the dependency container as `fts` (full text search).
-Uses the full text functions of MySQL and SQLite, other servers are not supported.
+Uses the built in full text indexing functions: [FULLTEXT indexes][2] for MySQL and [FTS5][1] for SQLite, other servers are not supported.
+Uses the [Stemmer][3] service to normalize the text.

 ## Usage